 WHERE: San Antonio, Texas

-Originally known as the Mision San Antonio de Valera, this 18th century Roman Catholic mission played a major role in defining the future of the United States.
+Originally known as the San Antonio de Valero Mission, this 18th-century Roman Catholic mission played a major role in defining the future of the United States.
 The Battle of the Alamo lasted 13 days, but the legacy of this little fortress lives on in the nation’s history due to the passion and determination of the men that fought within.

-INSIDER TIP Today visitors can explore the Alamo Church and grounds for free, but for a small fee the visitor’s center offers a range of interactive tours and audio guides that make this experience really come to live.
+INSIDER TIPToday, visitors can explore the Alamo Church and grounds for free, but for a small fee, the visitor’s center offers a range of interactive tours and audio guides that make this experience really come to life.

 Related: Fodor’s San Antonio Guide

 WHERE: Honolulu, Hawaii

 A hike to the top of this 300,000-year-old crater will leave you breathless, and that’s not just because of the 560 feet elevation gain within .8 miles.
 The views at the crater’s peak are arguably the best in Hawaii, so much so in fact that they were once used as a lookout by the U.S. military to protect the island from attacks.
 Although they now sit abandoned, bunkers from those military days still remain at the top of Diamond Head State Monument, offering a perfect platform for whale watching for humpbacks during winter months.

 INSIDER TIPMake sure to start your hike before 4:30 pm, so you have enough time to make it to the top and back before the gates close at 6 pm.

 Related: Fodor’s Honolulu Guide

 WHERE: Colorado Springs, Colorado